Stay up to date

 Every part of Monograph was designed by architects and with architects in mind.

 Monograph was also designed around the concept of time as the key unit of measurement.
-When employees track time with Monograph, that time is automatically turned into insights in other parts of the platform: profitability, project progress, billing, and more.
+When employees track time with Monograph, that time is automatically turned into insights in other parts of the platform: profitability, project progress, billing, staffing, and more.

 "I have downloaded every major software and tried at least 30-40 different platforms.
 None of them compare to the ease of use, simplicity, graphic style, and overall effectiveness of Monograph."